EBHolm/wolfram-jupyter/README.md

 For the next two prerequisites, you need a Wolfram account.
 If you do not have one already, you can create one at https://account.wolfram.com/login/create.
 You should also verify your e-mail.

 * **Wolfram Engine**: Download the free Wolfram Engine at https://www.wolfram.com/engine/, choosing the download that corresponds to your system.
 On mac, run the .dmg file and double click the download manager that appears in order to start the installation.
 After installation you need to activate the free license that comes with the product.
 To do so, simply run the Wolfram Kernel.

-* **wolframscript**: To install wolframscript, follow the guide at https://reference.wolfram.com/language/workflow/InstallWolframScript.html.
-Again, you must activate the free license by running `wolframscript` in the command line after installation. _Note_: To avoid some known problems, you should make sure to install and activate the Wolfram Engine before wolframscript.
+A version of wolframscript should follow with this installation.

 ### Linking Wolfram Engine to Jupyter
 Go to a suitable folder and clone the repository